moliver28/research-handbook/content/handbook/security/security-operations/red-team/_index.md

 By doing this, we help foster a culture of security awareness throughout the organization and ensure that everyone can benefit from our work.

+### Red Team Maturity Model

+We use a custom maturity model to measure our progress and help guide our decisions.
+This is loosely based on the [Capabilities Maturity Model (CMM)](https://en.wikipedia.org/wiki/Capability_Maturity_Model).
+Our model contains five stages of maturity, each with very specific behaviors we strive to demonstrate and states we hope to achieve.

+We built this using a GitLab issue board, with each maturity level being a list and each item being an issue.
+We can collaborate inside the issues, discussing our progress and providing links to related issues and merge requests.
+As we work on specific items, we will add custom labels to indicate an item is in progress, established, or replaced by an item in a latter maturity level.

+GitLab team members can view the model [here](https://gitlab.com/gitlab-com/gl-security/security-operations/redteam/redteam-internal/red-team-maturity-model).

 ### Red Team Metrics

 #### Recommendations